 Students who have registered at other colleges and universities may not disregard their records at those institutions.
 Failure to list previous college attendance on the application for admission is sufficient cause for cancellation of the student’s admission, of any credits earned, or both.

-Transfer students who do not meet institutional admission criteria and are denied admission may appeal in writing to the Associate Director of Admissions.
+Transfer students who do not meet institutional admission criteria and are denied admission may appeal in writing to the Office of Admissions.

 Transfer of Credits